FusionAuth/fusionauth-example-client-libraries/README.md

 If you have docker, you can install FusionAuth locally to test out these scripts.

+* Clone this repository
-Run `docker-compose up` to stand up FusionAuth.
+* Run `docker-compose up` to stand up FusionAuth.

-Then use [the API key found in the kickstart file](/kickstart/kickstart.json#L8) whenever one is needed.
+* Use [the API key found in the kickstart file](/kickstart/kickstart.json#L8) whenever one is needed.
+* Review the README in each directory for how to run the scripts.

 [Learn more about Kickstart.](https://fusionauth.io/docs/v1/tech/installation-guide/kickstart)